DustinBryant/WpfDashboardControl/README.md

 # The UI

 Once you're running the WpfDashboardControl, you can't do much until you put it in **Edit** mode.
 You can put it into **Edit** mode by clicking the **Edit** button at the top of the window.
-Once you're in **Edit** mode, you can add various widgets by using the buttons at the bottom.
+Once you're in **Edit** mode, you can add various widgets by using the buttons located on the right.
 Also, while in **Edit** mode, you can move widgets around by drag and drop.
 Once you are done, you can hit the **Done Editing** button.

 As you drag around widgets you'll notice other widgets will begin to interact with the dragging widget by moving down/up in rows.
 Again, this was modelled off of the Azure DevOps Server Dashboards where it tries to fill in empty spaces.